Codecademy/docs/content/html/concepts/entities/greek_symbol.md

 ---
 Title: "Greek symbols"
 Description: "Greek symbols are frequently employed in scientific, mathematical, and technological applications.
-It can use as HTML Character Entities"
+They can be used via HTML entities."

 Subjects:
   - "Web Development"
   - "Web Design"